 Patients who have already unsuccessfully tried to cure their hep C with usually pegylated interferon or an older generation of hep C treatment.

 Viral Load Test

 A Viral Load Test looks at the amount of virus (hep C RNA) in a given volume of blood.
 IU/ml is that given volume of blood used in reporting the test results and means International Units per milliliter.
 If one takes Sovaldi or Harvoni, the test is often preformed within 6 months prior to the start of treatment, at the end of treatment, and 12 and/or 24 weeks after treatment.
-If one is treated with pegylated interferon and ribavirin, testing recommendations are:

 If you have any other terms to suggest, please let the Hep C Treatment Information Project know and we will update this list!